-AIS is currently a candidate school for the IB Middle Years Programme (MYP).
-The different elements of the MYP (Grades 6-10) providing an engaging learning framework that encourages students to become creative, critical and reflective thinkers.
+AIS offers the IB Middle Years Programme (MYP).
+The different elements of the MYP (Grades 6-10) provide an engaging learning framework that encourages students to become creative, critical and reflective thinkers.
 MYP students build on the skills and the inquiry approach to learning developed in the Primary Years Programme (PYP), and begin to cultivate the skills and academic rigour necessary for them to achieve in the Diploma Programme.

 The MYP has eight subject areas: Arts (Visual Art, Drama, Music), Design, Individuals & Societies (social studies), Language Acquisition, Language & Literature, Mathematics, Physical & Health Education and Science.
 The curriculum emphasizes learning in real-life contexts and is framed by key concepts in each subject to add depth to students’ learning.

 In each grade, an interdisciplinary unit between two subjects encourages students to make connections between different areas of knowledge.
 This enables them to develop new understandings and perceptions of the world around them.